Initiatives and Partnerships

 More and more initiatives are being launched to encourage today’s consumers to change their habits now.
 However, it’s also important to think about future generations.
 That’s why educational activities that promote sustainable behavior and raise awareness about the challenges facing our planet are also gaining popularity.
 Henkel’s Forscherwelt (“researchers’ world”), for example, encourages children to explore the world of science by making research fun.
 The international program includes teaching units and materials for elementary schools.
 The contents of the program reflect the focal points of Henkel's research areas, while also exploring sustainability.

-Alongside this, Henkel encourages its around 53,000 employees to contribute to sustainable development in their daily business lives and as members of society.
+Alongside this, Henkel encourages its more than 52,000 employees to contribute to sustainable development in their daily business lives and as members of society.
 One element of this is its unique Sustainability Ambassador program – the largest global training program in the company’s history.
 Over 50,000 Henkel employees have gone through training about sustainability since 2012.
 They’re now actively sharing their knowledge across the company’s sites worldwide, while also engaging with customers, suppliers and other partners.
 They also help generate understanding and enthusiasm about sustainability among the next generation by visiting primary schools.
 By the end of 2018, Henkel’s Sustainability Ambassadors had reached over 150,000 schoolchildren in 53 countries.

 Discuss, engage, involve